 Santa Barbara Fair & Expo offers double the thrills and double the fun

-SANTA BARBARA, Calif.-People lined up to get discount admission and ride tickets to the Santa Barbara Fair & Expo on Wednesday and this year they have 3 more days to enjoy.
+SANTA BARBARA, Calif. – People lined up to get discount admission and ride tickets to the Santa Barbara Fair & Expo on Wednesday, and this year they have three more days than usual to enjoy.

-For the first time the fire will be in town for two long weekends.
+For the first time, the fair will be in town for two long weekends.

 The fair opens Thursday April 28 and will operate Thursday through Sunday this week and then Friday through Sunday May 3-5 next week.